 On those hard days when you can’t seem to get Pinterest to work for you or your blog is getting no traffic, your why statement will help you buckle down and do the hard work.

-Competitor research is an important part of your blogging business though because they can show you what’s already working for blogs in your niche and help you with the basics of SEO (Search Engine Optimization).
+Competitor research is an integral part of your blogging business though, because it can show you what’s already working for blogs in your niche and help you with the basics of SEO (Search Engine Optimization).

-Look for those blogs ranking for keywords in your niche that show up on page one of Google and look at their content.
+Look for those blogs ranking for keywords in your niche on page one of Google and look at their content.

-I encourage you to start working on SEO from the beginning as I regret not starting it earlier.
-So, I don’t want you to make that same mistake.
+Please start working on SEO from the beginning as I regret not starting it earlier.
+I don’t want you to make that same mistake.